jpcornwell/jlox/exercises/chapter2.md

 Reading a little bit into Lisps in the past, it sounds like the line between compiling and interpreting is fuzzy, and that this allows for a very powerful language feature called macros.
-Macros in Lisp are not like macros in other languages which typically just entails string preprocessors.
-In Lisp, macros will actually manipulate code on the fly.
+Macros in Lisp are not like macros in other languages which typically just entails string preprocessing.
+In Lisp, macros will actually take in parsed code and output new code.
 I'll leave it at that for this answer, but in the future I plan to learn a lot more about Lisp languages.